-Here's who you will help us support in 2017.
+Here's who you helped us support last year.

 Each year the West Seattle Garden Tour, a 501(c)(3) organization, seeks out other non-profits whose goals fit our mission—to promote horticultural-based interests, education, and artistic endeavors within West Seattle and neighboring communities.
-In 2017 we hope to donate $25,000-30,000 to the amazing local projects detailed below.
-Your purchase of garden tour and raffle tickets, along with the generous support of our sponsors and donors, will make that goal possible.
+In 2017 we donated $26,800 to the amazing local projects detailed below.
+Your purchase of garden tour and raffle tickets, along with the generous support of our sponsors and donors, made that possible.

-If you are interested in requesting a grant from the West Seattle Garden Tour, please contact our Beneficiary Chair, Priscilla Call.
+If you are interested in requesting a grant from the West Seattle Garden Tour in 2018, please contact our Beneficiary Chair, Vivian Mizuta.
 We will post our Beneficiary Guidelines and Proposal Template later this summer.
 The deadline to apply for 2018 grants will be this fall 2017 (date TBD).